Why a Construction Loan may be Perfect for you

 Do you require assets as a reserve requirement?

 No, for VA, FHA, and USDA.
 For conventional, it is usually what our Desktop Underwriter will state.
 For Jumbo, the reserve requirement is 9 months of Principal, Interest, Taxes, and Insurance.
-This is an advantage when working with a colorado mortgage broker, in that we will not have this overlay that you normally will find with a retail bank.

 Do you know where to get land loans?